CAA99/HL7_Server/README.md

-This is a Python script that implements a socket server that listens for incoming connections on a specific host and port.
-The server receives HL7 messages from client devices, processes the messages, and sends a response back to the client.

 # HL7 Server

 This is a Python script that implements a socket server that listens for incoming connections on a specific host and port.
 The server receives HL7 messages from client devices, processes the messages, and sends a response back to the client.